resource-watch/data-pre-processing/soc_023_rw1_fragile_states_index/README.md

 This file describes the data pre-processing that was done to [Fragile States Index](https://fragilestatesindex.org/) for [display on Resource Watch](https://bit.ly/2O6Qv4F).

-The source provided this dataset as a set of xlsx files accessed through its [website](https://fragilestatesindex.org/excel/).
+The source provided this dataset as a set of excel files, each containing data for a different year.

-The xlsx files were concatenated into a sole dataframe to process them.
+The excel files were concatenated into a sole pandas dataframe.
+Column headers were renamed to remove special characters and spaces so that the table can be uploaded to Carto without losing information.

 Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/soc_023_rw1_fragile_states_index/soc_023_rw1_fragile_states_index_processing.py) for more details on this processing.